-Penalty: $1 000.
+Penalty: $2 000.

+(2a) If an authorised person suspects on reasonable grounds that a document produced by a juvenile under subsection (1)(b) is a forged, false or counterfeit document, the authorised person may confiscate the document.

+(2b) An authorised person who confiscates a document under subsection (2a) must deal with the document in accordance with the regulations.

 (3) An authorised person, or any other person on the request of an authorised person, may —

 (a) remove from licensed premises or regulated premises any juvenile, or suspected juvenile, who has failed to comply with a requirement to leave the premises made under subsection (1); and

-(b) use such force as may be necessary to ensure compliance with the requirement.
+(b) use such force as may be reasonably necessary to ensure compliance with the requirement.

 (4) A person who re-enters licensed premises or regulated premises within 24 hours of being required to leave, or being removed from, those premises under this section —